Indian independence movement: Early resistance to Company rule

 Rani Velu Nachiyar (1730–1796), was a queen of Sivaganga from 1760 to 1790.
 Rani Nachiyar was trained in war match weapons usage, martial arts like Valari, Silambam (fighting using stick), horse riding and archery.
 She was a scholar in many languages and she had proficiency with languages like French, English, and Urdu.
 When her husband, Muthuvaduganathaperiya Udaiyathevar, was killed in battle with British soldiers and the forces of the Nawab of Arcot, she was drawn into battle.
-She formed an army and sought an alliance with Gopala Nayaker and Hyder Ali with the aim of attacking the British, whom she successfully challenged in 1780.
+She formed an army and sought an alliance with Gopala Nayaker and Hyder Ali to attack the British, whom she successfully challenged in 1780.
 When the inventories of the Britishers were discovered, she is said to have arranged a suicide attack by a faithful follower, Kuyili, dousing herself in oil and setting herself alight and walking into the storehouse.
 Rani formed a women's army named "Udaiyaal" in honour of her adopted daughter, who had died detonating a British arsenal.
 Rani Nachiyar was one of the few rulers who regained her kingdom, and ruled it for a decade more.

 Veerapandiya Kattabomman was an eighteenth-century Polygar and chieftain from Panchalankurichi in Tamil Nadu, India who waged the Polygar war against the East India Company.
 He was captured by the British and hanged in 1799 CE.
 Kattabomman refused to accept the sovereignty of East India Company, and fought against them.
 Dheeran Chinnamalai was a Kongu Nadu chieftain and Palayakkarar from Tamil Nadu who fought against the East India Company.
 After Kattabomman and Tipu Sultan's deaths, Chinnamalai sought the help of Marathas and Maruthu Pandiyar to attack the British at Coimbatore in 1800.
 The British forces managed to stop the armies of the allies, forcing Chinnamalai to attack Coimbatore on his own.
 His army was defeated and he escaped from the British forces.
 Chinnamalai engaged in guerrilla warfare and defeated the British in battles at Cauvery in 1801, Odanilai in 1802 and Arachalur in 1804.